The Soviet Union, 2 days after the first atomic bomb was dropped, entered the war against Japan (August 8).

 Manchuria they did not have a chance.
 As you wrote vast amounts of Japanese forces were quickly surrounded and just were not capable of fighting to the last man because they were over run so quickly.
 Some Japanese settlers committed suicide as the Red Army approached.
 There were reported incidents of mass suiside.
 Parents killed their children before killing themselves.
 The Japanese army apparently took part killings their own civilians.

-The Japanese plan was to resist the Soviet offensive in the est and north and to conduct a fighting wirhdraw an to establish a firm frong on the Yalu River, the demarlation point between Manchuria and Korea.
-With the Yalu brrier and the narrow with of the Korean Peninsula to the south the Japanese believed they could hold off the Soviets.
-This plam becne unglued from the very beginnking. he Japanese had no air cover.
-The advancing Soviets were much more mobile than the retreating Jpanese, meaning large elements could be cut off and surrounded.
-Superior Soviet tanks and artillery meant that the Soviets could pierce the Japanese lines at virtually any point they chosse.
-And the Soviet s attacking from the west facing virtully no Japanese resistance, got to the Yalu in force before the retreating Japanese did.
+Korea had been a Japanese colony since 1909.
+There were, however, no prepared defenses.
+After seizing Manchuria (1931), the Japanese dod not anticipate an attack from the north.
+The Japanese concripted Koreans for labor brigasdes durung the Pacific SWar, but nor for combat units.
+To do so woukld have pfrivided mikitary training for a subject and basically histile people.
+The Japanese realized that the Soviets might attack, but despite the massive Soviet build up, do not appear to have made major defensive preparatrions.
+They reralised, howeever, in case of attack that they had no ability to hold Manchuria.
+Their basic plan was to resist the Soviet offensive in the east and north and to conduct a fighting wirhdraw and to establish a firm front on the Yalu River, the demarlation point between Manchuria and Korea.
+An attack in the west from Mnchurua was seen as less likely.
+With the Yalu brrier and the narrow with of the Korean Peninsula to the south the Japanese believed thst they could hold off the Soviets.
+This plam becne unglued from the very beginning. he Japanese had no air cover.
+The advancing Soviets thanks in pat to American trucks were much more mobile than the retreating Japanese, meaning large Japanese elements were cut off and surrounded.
+Superior Soviet tanks and artillery meant that the Soviets pierced the Japanese lines at virtually any point they chosse.
+And the Soviet attack from the west faced virtully no Japanese resistance, As aesult, Soviet forces got to the Yalu in force before the retreating Japanese did.
 The Red Army conducted amphibious assaults in modern-day North Korea to interdict Japanese sea lines of communication across the Sea of Japan.
 [Glantz]

 The Soviet Red Navy launched an amphibious assault operation to the south against the key ports.
 This operation was, howeeer, limited by the smll Soviet naval capabilities.
 They also organized a naval blockade of Sakhalin.
 There was no Japanese effort to reinforce the island, but the Soviets were intent on preventing the evacuation of Japanese troops.
 In fact they also targeted civilian evacuations.
 Civilian convoys were targeted by Soviet submarines in the Aniva Gulf.